akmalfaditya/Bootcamp/Practice/Advanced Reading/Tell Dont Ask/README.md

 Ready to see the difference?
 Run the demo and watch how "Tell, Don't Ask" transforms complex, scattered logic into clean, encapsulated behavior!

 ---
-*Built with ❤️ for developers who want to write better object-oriented code*